-^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above: -

 Details of the Authority's governance arrangements are published both on its website and in its annual report.
-The details of the Authority's meetings are publicised both on the website and social media and the public parts of meetings of the full Authority are webcast.
+The details of the Authority's meetings are publicised both on the website and social media and the public parts of meetings of the full Authority its Committees and the Local Pension Board are webcast.

-The Authority maintains a specific policy that the number of items to be considered in private is minimised thus opening up the maximum amount of its business to scrutiny by scheme members and the wider public.
+The Authority maintains a specific policy that the number of items to be considered in private is minimised thus opening the maximum amount of its business to scrutiny by scheme members and the wider public.